josephsl/wintenApps/readme.md

 * Download [stable version][1]
 * Download [development version][2]

-This add-on is a collection of app modules for various Windows 10 apps, as well as fixes for certain windows 10 controls.
+This add-on is a collection of app modules for various Windows 10 apps, as well as enhancements and fixes for certain windows 10 controls.

 The following app modules or support modules for some apps are included (see each app section for details on what is included):